 Metrics to Consider

 Getting in on the wealth of opportunity that influencers present seems easy enough.
 But like any other marketing channels, these collaborations must provide a good investment return.
 The ultimate goal is to boost your bottom line, right?
-Pay attention to these metrics to ensure that you’re getting the most bang for your marketing buck while paying influencers a reasonable rate — and that you have the best chance of getting a positive financial outcome.
+Pay attention to these metrics to ensure that you’re getting the most bang for your marketing buck while paying influencers a fair rate — and that you have the best chance of getting a positive financial outcome.

 It’s always a good idea to look into a creator’s demographics.
 It’s easy to think that all exposure is valuable exposure.
 But what’s the point if more than half of the influencer’s followers are in a market you don’t serve?